 History of the College

-The institution provides the opportunity for full-time students to work at one of more than 100 campus jobs or industries to help pay for part of their cost of education.
+The institution provides the opportunity for full-time students to work at one of more than 100 campus jobs or industries to help pay for part of their tuition.
 The remaining portion of the students’ expenses is covered through scholarships provided by gifts and contributions from donors who believe in and support the programs and policies of the College.
-These student work programs and donor contributions allow C of O to operate as a no-tuition college.
+These student work programs and donor contributions allow C of O students to graduate debt-free.

 In 2012, College of the Ozarks reopened School of the Ozarks, a classical laboratory high school.
 The addition of School of the Ozarks was followed soon after with the full implementation of a lower school in the fall of 2015, completing the K-college format.